BOU to begin Crane Bank liquidation, debtors must service loans

 By Samuel Muhimba

-Bank of Uganda Governor, Prof. Emmanuel Mutebile has ordered for liquidation and winding up of the affairs of defunct, Crane Bank Ltd (CBL) as the Central Bank sets to be the liquidator of the bank.
+Bank of Uganda Governor, Emmanuel Mutebile has ordered for liquidation and winding up of the affairs of defunct, Crane Bank Ltd (CBL) a move that has been criticised by some lawyers as illegal since the central back has no legal status to act as receiver for Crane Bank.

-The development is probably a final blow to the Crane Bank bosses who had hopes of reviving the defunct bank.

 Bank of Uganda (BoU) took over management of Crane Bank Ltd. (CBL) on October 20, 2016 and subsequently progressed it into receivership on January 24, 2017.